JialinXin/wps-function-poc/README.md

 `WebPubSubConnection` input binding makes it easy to generate websocket url align with access token for clients to initiate a connection to Azure Web PubSub Service.

-`WebPubSub` output binding allows generic messages to send to an Azure Web PubSub service.
+`WebPubSub` output binding allows sending all kinds of messages to an Azure Web PubSub service.

-`WebPubSubTrigger` trigger bindings allows to responding to all kinds of upstream messages for trigger different operations to services.
+`WebPubSubTrigger` trigger bindings allows to responding to all kinds of upstream events to trigger different operations to services.

+### Development Plan

+[Azure WebPubSub Development Plan]https://github.com/Azure/azure-webpubsub/blob/main/docs/specs/development-plan.md

+- [x] **Phase 1** Support simple websocket clients

+- [x] **Phase 2** Support subprotocol websocket clients

+> Subprotocol deserialization is done by service side.
+Server will have a consistant `Event` property to understand the request.

-### Limitations
+### Limitation
-- The upstream using persistent connection is out of scope.
-- Supporting protocols where one protocol message is not bound to a single WebSocket frame is out of scope, e.g. MQTT.
-- Supporting protocols where messages are having context or dependencies to previous messages is out of scope, e.g. streaming protocols.

 ## Usage